wavemotion-dave/A5200DS/readme.md

 ----------
 * Support for the original 69 commercial releases plus a couple hundred homebrews, hacks and prototypes.
 * All games run at full speed on a DSi or above.
 Most games will run at full speed on the older DS-Lite/Phat (some of the more complex conversions will lag).
 * Bankswitching carts up to 128K are supported.
-Bounty Bob Strikes Back is supported (though needs a DSi or better to run smoothly).
+Bounty Bob Strikes Back is supported.
 * Games like Frogger and Q-Bert auto-patch so the button does not need to be pressed to move/hop.
 * Games like Robotron will auto configure twin-sticks so you can use the ABXY buttons to shoot while the d-pad moves.
 * 10 high-scores per game is saved to the SD card.